hove-io/navitia_sdk_docs/docs/schedule/android/index.md

 <img class="img-overview" src="/navitia_sdk_docs/assets/img/schedule_android_home_screen.png" alt="Home screen">

-If there is any favorites stations bookmarked, an additional tab will be shown listing them.
-Each station has 3 next departures maximum by destination or an empty state if data is unavailable.
+If there is any favorite station, an additional tab will be shown listing all bookmarked stations.
+Each station has a maximum of 3 next departures by destination or an empty state if data is unavailable.

 <img class="img-overview" src="/navitia_sdk_docs/assets/img/schedule_android_home_favorites_screen.png" alt="Home screen with favorites">